jkcso/Intel-One/README.md

 - -d for domains
 - -c for companies
 - -e for emails
-All of the above include social media and search engine search inclusive.
+- In addition, all of the above include social media and search engine search inclusive.

 ### Constantly improving user experience
 - A well documented help menu explaining all the available options with examples.